KDE/documentation-develop-kde-org/content/docs/plasma/widget/plasma-qml-api.md

 The full list of custom `.desktop` file properties for widgets is defined in the [`Plasma/Applet` service type]( https://invent.kde.org/frameworks/plasma-framework/-/blob/master/src/plasma/data/servicetypes/plasma-applet.desktop).

 `metadata.desktop` is the original format while `metadata.json` is the newer replacement format.
-The `.desktop` file is simpler to script with using `kreadconfig5` which is the reason why this tutorial prefers it.
+The `.desktop` file is simpler to script using `kreadconfig5` which is the reason why this tutorial prefers it.
 You can read up on [`metadata.json` in the API Documentation](docs:kcoreaddons;KPluginMetaData).

 ### Name, Comment